sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 There are npcs in each Mage's Guildhall who will craft spells and enchant items for you, it is no longer locked behind access to the Arcane University.
 A new rare item called Welkynd Essence can be found - using it allows creation of one custom spell for free.

+### Enchantment Charging & Soulgems
+Enchanted weapons will automatically be recharged overtime based on your mysticism skill.

+Your Mysticism skill will now increase the amount of weapon charge restored by soulgems, up to +50% at a Mysticism skill of 100.

+### Alchemy
+The total number of potions you can consume at once is determined by the following formula - (Endurance + Alchemy)/25

 ### Various Changes to Spell Mechanics

 - New Concentration Spells will continue their effects as long as Cast key is held or until Magicka runs out.